Chips (CHIPS) Price Prediction | Forecast for 2026, 2027, 2028, 2030 & Beyond｜MEXC

 Input your expected short-term yield change of 5% (positive or negative).
 This allows you to simulate market volatility and quickly assess profit or loss for Chips under different conditions.

-For long-term planning, the system applies a default 5% annualized growth rate.
+For long-term planning, the system applies a default 5% annualised growth rate.
 This helps you evaluate the potential of holding Chips under steady market growth scenarios.

-Simply enter your investment amount and expected annualized growth rate.
+Simply enter your investment amount and expected annualised growth rate.
 The calculator instantly quantifies your investment goals, projecting the future value of your CHIPS holdings.

 Based on your inputs, instantly view the projected total asset value and Return on Investment (ROI) across different timeframes, providing data-backed support for your holding strategy.